CodebreakerApp/Codebreaker.Xaml/guidelines.md

 * Minimal APIs instead of controllers
 * C# records if possible and useful instead of classes and structs
 * Primary records when possible
+* collection expressions
-* Use *nullable reference types*, *file-scoped
+* Use *nullable reference types*, *file-scoped namespaces*, *global usings*, *top-level statements* and other modern C# features
+*

 ## Released versions

-Use released versions (e.g. .NET 6) to make it easier using the applications and services from all developers.
+Use released versions (e.g. .NET 9) to make it easier using the applications and services from all developers.

 > An exception from this rule can be applied if a pre-release version is not too far away, it's not expected the pre-release version adds many required changes on the code, and offers many advantages on the implementation (e.g. .NET 7 with Minimal APIs).
 If needed, a long-time branch can be used to use pre-release versions where this exception does not apply.